Dasharo/docs/docs/unified/msi/initial-deployment.md

 #### Flashing Dasharo

+!!!
+Warning

-**WARNING**: If you use an external/discrete GPU and migrate to Dasharo, be sure to unplug the dGPU first (when the machine is powered off before proceeding with flashing), as Dasharo firmware does not support all GPU cards properly yet (as of version v1.0.0).
+    If you use an external/discrete GPU and migrate to Dasharo, be sure to unplug the dGPU first (when the machine is powered off before proceeding with flashing), as Dasharo firmware does not support all GPU cards properly yet (as of version v1.0.0).
 There is a high risk for the graphical output to break in the firmware when dGPU is connected.
 Effectively it leaves the only option to boot in blind into a previously installed OS (if the platform does not brick and if an OS is present on a disk).
 The first boot may take up to 2 minutes to fully train the memory, so be patient and wait for the Dasharo logo to appear, subsequent boots will take only seconds.
-MSI EZ debug leds are not supported by Dasharo and you may notice a red led to be lit.
+    MSI EZ debug leds may not be supported by Dasharo on all boards and you may notice a red led to be lit.
 If the platform boots with an integrated GPU, you may try to plug the external GPU back and boot again.

 To flash Dasharo on the platform, execute the following command: